plausible/docs/docs/plausible-script.md

 You should see the Plausible Analytics tracking script in the source code of your website.
 If you cannot see the script, please double check if you've inserted it correctly.
 Contact **hello@plausible.io** if the problem persists.

 <img alt="Your Plausible Analytics tracking script" src={useBaseUrl('img/javascript-snippet.png')} />

+## Alternatively you can serve the script from your domain as a first-party connection

+Some browsers and extensions may block all analytics services including privacy-friendly ones like Plausible Analytics.

+If you have issues with blockers, we offer a quick and easy way to serve the Plausible Analytics script from your domain name as a first-party connection.
+As a result, your stats are never blocked by clients because they are proxied through your subdomain.

+See the full instructions on [how to setup a custom subdomain and serve the Plausible Analytics script as a first-party connection](custom-domain.md).